Pejman712/DbotROSHumble/docs/source/velodyne.rst

 Velodyne VLP16
 ==============

-The Velodyne VLP16 is connected to the computer via Ethernet, using a fixed IP address of 192.168.1.100.
-To access the LiDAR settings, enter 192.168.1.201 in your web browser.
+The Velodyne VLP16 is connected to the computer via Ethernet, using a fixed IP address of 192.168.2.100 (factory setting value is 192.168.2.100).
+To access the LiDAR settings, enter 192.168.2.201 (factory setting value is 192.168.2.201) in your web browser.
 To initiate the Velodyne driver node, use the following command:

 .. code-block:: console